 The BS Information Technology program includes the study of the utilization of both hardware and software technologies involving planning, installing, customizing, operating, managing and administering, and maintaining information technology infrastructure that provides computing solutions to address the needs of an organization.
 The program prepares graduates to address various user needs involving the selection, development, application, integration and management of computing technologies within an organization.

 The Master of Science of Computer Science (MSCS) program emphasizes comprehension and understanding of the principles and concepts needed for designing and formulating new tools for applications development as well as generating new knowledge in the field.
 The MSCS program aims to provide both breath and in-depth knowledge in the concepts and techniques related to the design, implementation and applications of computer systems.

-Master in Information Technology (MIT) emphasizes the acquisition of concepts and technologies preparing and enabling the student for industrial practice of systems, integration, systems administration, systems planning, systems implementation and other activities that maintain the integrity and proper functionality of a system and its components.
+The Master in Information Technology (MIT) program emphasizes the acquisition of concepts and technologies preparing and enabling the student for industrial practice of systems, integration, systems administration, systems planning, systems implementation and other activities that maintain the integrity and proper functionality of a system and its components.

 The Master in Business Analytics (MAN) program is a professional master’s degree that focuses on the tools, methods and applications of advanced analytics.
 MAN aims to enable graduates to understand and solve complex business analytics problems using appropriate analytics techniques and tools.
 Graduates will be able to devise, refine and apply business analytics techniques and tools competently in solving analytical problems in different industries and sectors.
 Ultimately, this will lead to an appreciation of the current Business Analytics problems in the industry worldwide and foster confidence in contributing to problem resolutions.